 How does the process differ from applying with test scores?

 Students are asked on the application if they are applying test-optional and must indicate this at submission.
 Once an application is received, students are unable to change to the other option.

-Essay questions for students applying test-optional do not replace the writing sample required of all applicants.
-In addition, applicants applying test optional will be reviewed separately from applicants applying with SAT or ACT scores.
-Evaluation may take additional time to accommodate a thorough review of high school curriculum and grades (paying particular attention to any honors and advanced-level courses taken) and carefully consider responses to the essay questions.
+Applicants applying test optional will be reviewed separately from applicants applying with SAT or ACT scores.
+Evaluation may take additional time to accommodate a thorough review of high school curriculum and grades (paying particular attention to any honors and advanced-level courses taken).

 After enrollment, DePaul will ask that students submit their ACT or SAT scores (if they took a test).
 The scores will be used to study the success of the test-optional pilot program relative to test-takers and will not be used for any other purposes.

 There are three groups of students ineligible to apply test optional: